meegpipe/meegpipe/+meegpipe/+node/+bad_epochs/README.md

 their mean (across channels) variance.

-All additional key/value pairs that are passed to `sliding_window_var` are used in the constructio of the associated [stat criterion][stat-crit].
+All additional key/value pairs that are passed to `sliding_window_var` are used in the construction of the associated [stat criterion][stat-crit].
 That is, to build a node that will reject those epochs having variance below the 1% percentile or above the 95% you would do: